 Stage 2 – Release of Discussion Paper (July 2016)

 A Discussion Paper was released in July 2016, along with an invitation for written submissions to the Review.
-An online questionnaire also provides an additional mechanism for responses to core issues raised in the Discussion Paper.
+An online questionnaire also provided an additional mechanism for responses to core issues raised in the Discussion Paper.

 Stage 3 – National Consultation Process (August – September 2016)